396921173/Hello-Ignite/README.md

 for Ignite Demo

-This is for verification merge. this change is only for branch readme-edits. ok.
+This is for verification merge. this change is only for the 1st branch readme-edits. ok.